CyberFlameGO/svnpython/Doc/library/smtplib.rst

    A :class:`SMTP_SSL` instance behaves exactly the same as instances of :class:`SMTP`. :class:`SMTP_SSL` should be used for situations where SSL is required from  the beginning of the connection and using :meth:`starttls` is not appropriate.
 If *host* is not specified, the local host is used.
 If *port* is omitted, the standard SMTP-over-SSL port (465) is used. *keyfile* and *certfile* are also optional, and can contain a PEM formatted private key and certificate chain file for the SSL connection.
-The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).
+The optional *timeout* parameter specifies a timeout in seconds for the connection attempt (if not specified, or passed as None, the global default timeout setting will be used).

    .. versionchanged:: 2.6
       *timeout* was added.